-The Fountain of the Great Lakes is one of the best-known works of Lorado Taft, an Illinois native who was educated at the University of Illinois and later at the Ecole des Beaux-Arts in Paris.
+The Fountain of the Great Lakes is one of the best-known works of Lorado Taft, an Illinois native educated at the University of Illinois and later at the Ecole des Beaux-Arts in Paris.

 Compiled by Dr. Neil Gale, Ph.D.